The Gods of Calatia

 The Grave Child and Billimug, the Acheman.

 Paraba howled, raising his axe and attacking Billimug.
-Namika and Gongu fired arrows to cover Zedeki while he picked Ophinia up with a heart potion.
-She immediately ran towards the Grave Child and swung, sending the Grave Child backwards with a powerful blow of radiant energy before turning and casting a spell.
+Namika fired arrows to cover Zedeki while Gongu picked Ophinia up with a heart potion.
+Ophinia immediately ran towards the Grave Child and swung, sending the Grave Child backwards with a powerful blow of radiant energy before turning and casting a spell.
 The Grave Child, greatly injured, teleported away.
 Billimug the Achemon hissed in horror and fled, flying away to the north.

 Gongu ran over to Whisper and began to wrap his wounds.
 Zedeki flew out the door but could not find the Grave Child now.
 “Where did she go?”